The Troop (book): Synopsis

 The Troop follows the story of five teenage boys and their Scoutmaster as they spend a weekend away on the remote Falstaff Island.
 The troop consists of Scoutmaster Tim Riggs (a single middle-aged man and the town physician), Ephraim (nicknamed Eef, a boy prone to violent outbursts), Max (a mild mannered boy and best friend of Ephraim), Newt (a quiet, "nerdy" boy who is quite intelligent), Kent (a bold and tenacious boy prone to forcing his leadership among others), and Shelley (a deeply disturbed psychopathic boy).

 On the first evening of the trip, Tim notices a boat arriving on the island and encounters a stranger who, upon inspection, is malnourished but non-threatening.
 The stranger tells Tim that he needs help and is ravenously hungry.
 Tim allows the man to rest on the couch inside for the night, but not before telling the boys to stay in their room.

 Tim attempts to hail help on the radio when he is set upon by the stranger, who vomits a kind of sludge onto Tim.
 Tim manages to subdue the man and the next day, Tim sends the boys off on a hike, remarking that he is hungry.
 He finds that the stranger had arrived on a motorboat, but that the spark plugs needed to operate his boat were missing.

 On the hike, the boys see a black military helicopter above them, which circles the island before returning to the mainland.
 When they get back to the cabin, Tim mentions that he's lost at least 25 pounds since the previous evening.
 He asks Max (specifically since the boy's father is the local mortician) to help him operate on the stranger.
-After they cut open the stranger's stomach, a giant white worm bursts from the open wound and strangles the man to death.
+After they cut open the stranger's stomach, a giant white worm bursts from the open wound and strangles the stranger to death.
 Tim kills the worm and both Tim and Max leave the cabin after Tim drinks some alcohol, infecting it with the worms.

 Kent, intent on defying Tim's orders to not interfere with the corpse, goes to inspect the cabin.
 Kent seizes this opportunity to wrest power from the infected Tim and convinces the troop to lock him in a closet.
 Shelley encourages Kent to have a "victory sip" of the infected whiskey and the boys sleep outside for the night.